Lynn M. Davis

 Murphey Sears is the chief development officer and leads the development team to raise critical funds to provide services at DCAC.
 She provides strategic direction and initiatives for donor cultivation, grants, corporate engagement, and volunteers to raise over $4 million a year.

-Murphey has worked in the nonprofit sector for 10 years and most recently was the annual giving director at Dallas Women’s Foundation (now Texas Women’s Foundation), managing a donor portfolio of $2 million per year.
+Murphey has worked in the nonprofit sector for over 10 years and most recently was the annual giving director at Dallas Women’s Foundation (now Texas Women’s Foundation), managing a donor portfolio of $2 million per year.
 Prior to her role at the Foundation, she worked at Genesis Women’s Shelter as the director of outreach and at the Perot Museum running the membership program.

 Please contact Murphey at firstname.lastname@example.org